The decisions the City makes affect your life each day.

 For the preparation of our Planning Program, we first engaged in a ‘pre-consultation’ process, to gather feedback from our residents.
 We also looked at best practices.
 The City hired outside consultant to draft the actual plan and draft the by-laws.
 This consultant worked closely with the Urban Planning Department and used all the information gathered in the pre-consultation phase.

-When can we expect to see the Master Plan?
+When can we expect to see the final Master Plan?

 What if I don’t agree with what’s in the final draft of the Master Plan?